Corey Grant (running back)

-Early years
+Early life

 Grant attended Opelika High School, where he played high school football.
 He was ranked a four-star prospect by Rivals.com and Scout.com.
 Grant was rated as the fifth best all-purpose running back by Rivals.com.

 College career

 Grant originally signed with and attended the University of Alabama, where he redshirted for the 2010 season.
-He would then transfer to Auburn University in 2011, having to sit out the 2011 season per NCAA transfer rules.
+He transferred to Auburn University in 2011, having to sit out the 2011 season per NCAA transfer rules.
 Grant later attended and played at Auburn through the 2014 season.
 In the 2012 season, he had a limited role with nine carries for 29 yards.
 In the 2013 season opener against Washington State, he had 146 rushing yards and a rushing touchdown.
 On November 9, against Tennessee, he had a 90-yard kick return for a touchdown.
 Overall, he finished the 2013 season with 647 rushing yards and six touchdowns.
 In the 2014 season, he finished with 60 carries for 364 rushing yards and three rushing touchdowns to go along with 10 receptions for 92 yards and a receiving touchdown.